 - Pipe design deliverables.

 - Piping designer workflow.

-- Familiarization of Drawing Symbols and Studying P&ID
+- Familiarization with Drawing Symbols and Studying P&ID Drawing

 - Operating piping design CAD tools.

 The important skills that a piping designer required are: